Loudoun County Combined Fire and Rescue System: Company/station histories

 On September 12, 1952, 12 men throughout the county started the first rescue squad in Loudoun County, the Loudoun County Volunteer Rescue Squad.
 Until funds could be raised to purchase their own vehicle, Albert Laycock donated his Ford Ranch Wagon for their first response unit.
 The first official squad vehicle purchased was a '51 Chevrolet truck with a utility bed made to carry patients.
 Over the years, units were housed in Purcellville, Hamilton and Leesburg until other squads could be formed.
 The squad building on Catoctin Circle was constructed in 1975.
-One paramedic unit from Company 13 receives career supplementation during the day from 0600-1800, and one paramedic unit is staffed 24/7 by career personnel.
+One paramedic unit from Company 13 receives career supplementation during the day from 0600 to 1800, and one paramedic unit is staffed 24/7 by career personnel.
 In August 2015, due to long staffing problems, LCVRS relinquished their Heavy Rescue Squad, which will be reassigned to Station 20 and operated 24/7 by career personnel.